1984–85 Port Vale F.C. season: Fourth Division

-On 2 February, Robbie Earle scored a hat-trick past Hereford United.
+On 2 February, Earle scored a hat-trick past Hereford United.
 Striker partner Ally Brown claimed "He is my brains and I am his legs".
 John Rudge received the Manager of the Month award for February.
 The next month Barry Siddall joined Stoke City on a free transfer, after Chris Pearce had established himself as the Vale's #1.
 Wayne Cegielski also signed with Blackpool and Eamonn O'Keefe followed him to Bloomfield Road for a £10,000 fee.
+On 16 March, Vale celebrated Rudge's Manager of the Month award for February with a 3–1 home win over Rochdale.
 Five victories in the opening six games of April took Vale sliding down the league, as Brown was out with a knee injury.
 Vale rallied to go through the final five games unbeaten.
+The season concluded with a 3–3 draw at Scunthorpe United after a two-goal lead was lost and only a late Williams strike salvaged a draw.

-They finished in twelfth place with sixty points, winning and losing fourteen games.
-Between them Brown and Earle racked up a combined total of forty goals in all competitions.
+They finished in twelfth place with sixty points, winning and losing 14 games.
+Between them, Brown and Earle racked up a combined total of 40 goals in all competitions.
 Yet it was Russell Bromage who was selected for the PFA Fourth Division team.

 Finances

 On the financial side, a loss was made of £7,793 due to a 20% drop in attendance figures.
 The wage bill stood at £389,341, whilst gate receipts took in £128,954 and the lottery raised £191,000.
 The club's shirt sponsors were EDS.
 Five players left on free transfers, most significant were the departures of: Terry Armstrong and Derek Monaghan (retired); Colin Tartt (Shepshed Charterhouse); and Ian Griffiths (Wigan Athletic).
 Billy Kellock also refused terms, and so joined Halifax Town, whilst John Ridley joined Stafford Rangers as a player-coach.
-Vale received £700 following a tribunal claim, becoming the first Football League club to take a non-league club to a tribunal.
+Vale received £700 following a tribunal claim, becoming the first Football League club to take a non-League club to a tribunal.
+The Sentinel's Vale reporter Chris Harper wrote that "Mr Rudge has shown himself to be a diligent, responsible type of manager and the Board could rest assured that he is not likely to pour money down the drain."